-Objectives / Topics Covered Log in and navigate the Playground.
-Reinforce understanding of basic programming concepts such as events, loops, and message blocks.
+Objectives / Topics Covered

+- Log in and navigate the Playground. - Reinforce understanding of basic programming concepts such as events, loops, and message blocks.

 Lessons Welcome to CodeHS!
 Learn how to log in and use the Playground; a quick intro lesson to get started with the platform.
-Introduction to ScratchJr • Explore the ScratchJr interface and create a scene by adding and placing characters.
 Events Learn what an event is in programming and use event blocks to trigger actions in a project.
-Introduction to Repeat Loops • Use repeat loops to run a section of code multiple times and simplify repeated actions.
+Introduction to Repeat Loops Use repeat loops to run a section of code multiple times and simplify repeated actions.
 Forever Loop Dance Party Create a fun animation where characters repeat movements continuously using the "repeat forever" loop.
 Introduction to Message Events Build a relay-style animation where characters interact using message blocks to control the flow of the program.